urlaubsverwaltung/.github/profile/README.md

 ## Core Projects

-We develop our software as separate, focused modules:
+We develop our software as separate applications:

-* [**urlaubsverwaltung**](https://github.com/urlaubsverwaltung/urlaubsverwaltung) Our application for leave management — handles users, holidays, roles, and vacation requests.
+* [**urlaubsverwaltung**](https://github.com/urlaubsverwaltung/urlaubsverwaltung) Our application for leave management — vacation requests, absences, sick notes and optionally overtimes.
 * [**zeiterfassung**](https://github.com/urlaubsverwaltung/zeiterfassung) Our application for tracking working hours and fulfilling legal requirements for time tracking.

 <div align="center">